نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Introduction: Futsal is an, high-intensity intermittent sport, with energy supplied by both aerobic and anaerobic pathways.
-This reality in futsal makes it important to assess and understand the physiological indicators such as lactate, heart rate, respiratory exchange ratio, and VO2max in futsal players.
-Futsal players must have high aerobic fitness, and evaluating aerobic fitness indicators and their evaluation methods requires understanding field tests related to this sport.
-On the other hand, strengthening various physical aspects of futsal players requires accurate and specific evaluation of the game of futsal, and accurate evaluation requires accurate and specific tools for this sport;.
-The aim of this study was to investigate the relationship between Bruce laboratory test (BLT) and Field Tests (YO-YOIRT2 & FIET) in determining aerobic power in elite futsal players.
+Background and Purpose: Futsal is a high-intensity intermittent sport that its energy is supplied through both aerobic and anaerobic pathways.
+This reality in futsal, makes it important to assess and understand the physiological indicators such as lactate, heart rate, respiratory exchange ratio, and VO2max in futsal players.
+Futsal players must have high aerobic fitness, and evaluating aerobic fitness indicators and their measurement techniques require understanding the related field tests.
+On the other hand, improving various physical aspects of futsal players requires accurate and specific evaluation of the futsal game, while, accurate evaluation requires accurate and specific tools for this sport.
+The aim of this study was to investigate the relationship between Bruce laboratory test (BLT) and two field tests (YO-YOIRT2 & FIET) used for determining aerobic power in elite futsal players.

-Methodology: Fifteen elite futsal players (age: 20.4±1.85 yrs.; height: 1.78±4.37 m, body mass: 66.33±7.13 kg, and BMI: 20.80±1.62 kg/m2) participated in this study.
-After familiarization with the study procedure, the main tests were performed on three different sessions, interspersed with one week interval.
-Within these three sessions, the participants randomly performed the Bruce laboratory test on treadmill, the YO-YOIRT2 test, and the FIET test for collecting VO2max, RER, blood lactate, and Maximal Heart Rate (MHR) via BLT and FIET, gas analysis, Lactometer, and Heart rate monitoring (Polar system), respectively.
-Pearson correlation coefficient was used to relationship between the variables.
+Materials and Methods: Fifteen elite futsal players (age, 20.4±1.85 yrs; height, 1.78±0.0437 m; body mass, 66.33±7.13 kg; and BMI, 20.80±1.62 kg/m2) participated in this study.
+After familiarization with the study procedure, the main tests were performed on three different sessions, interspersed with one week.
+In these three sessions, all participants randomly performed the Bruce laboratory test on treadmill, the YO-YO IRT2 test, and the FIET test for measuring VO2max, RER, blood lactate, and maximal heart rate (MHR) via gas analysis, lactometer, and heart rate monitoring (Polar system), respectively.
+Pearson correlation coefficient was used to determine relationship between the variables.

-Conclusion: Based on the results of this study, it can be stated that the YO-YOIRT2 test is a valid and reliable test for assessing the aerobic capacity of elite male futsal players.
-Moreover, according to the between blood lactate levels in the Bruce test and FIET, as well as the HRmax factor across all three laboratory tests (Bruce test) and field tests (Yo-Yo IRT2 and FIET) in elite male futsal players, it can be stated that the physiological stress imposed by these tests on different body systems is similar.
+Conclusion: Based on the results of this study, it can be stated that the YO-YO IRT2 test is a valid and reliable test for assessing the aerobic capacity of elite male futsal players.
+Moreover, according to the correlations between blood lactate levels in the Bruce test and FIET, as well as the HRmax across all three laboratory tests (Bruce, Yo-Yo IRT2 and FIET), it can be stated that the physiological stress imposed by these tests on different body systems is similar in elite male futsal players.

 کلیدواژهها [English]